simon-k/NancyByExample/README.md

 # NancyByExample
-A short demonstration of how NancyFX can be used to create REST APIs
+A short demonstration of how [NancyFX](http://nancyfx.org/) can be used to create a simple REST API, and how it is tested.

 ## Why I Like Nancy
 - Easy to use (just start the host and add a module with routes)